THE ROCKY MOUNTAIN NEUROSURGICAL SOCIETY, INC.

 Jointly Sponsored by

-President Robert Beatty welcomed members and guests to the 43rd Annual Meeting of the Rocky Mountain Neurosurgical Society in Park City, Utah, June 14-18, 2008.
-The meeting was held at the beautiful Hotel Park City, adjacent to the Park City Golf Course.
-Dr. Mary Kay Gumerlock, as the scientific chairperson, assembled an outstanding variety of scientific papers.
-Our honored guests, Dr. Peter Black, Professor of Neurosurgery at the Brigham and Women’s Hospital and Harvard Medical School, and Dr. Kim Burchiel, Professor and Chairman of the Department of Neurosurgery at Oregon Health and Science University, highlighted this year’s scientific program.
+President Joel MacDonald, MD welcomed members and guests to the 44th Annual Meeting of the Rocky Mountain Neurosurgical Society, jointly sponsored by the American Association of Neurological Surgeons in Girdwood, Alaska, June 20-24, 2009.
+The meeting was held at the spectacular Alyeska Resort, in the heart of the Chugach Mountains.
+Dr. Paul House, as the scientific chairperson, assembled an outstanding variety of scientific papers.
+Our honored guests, Dr. Douglas Kondziolka, Professor of Neurosurgery at the University of Pittsburgh, and Dr. Neil Kitchen, Professor of Neurosurgery at National Hospital for Neurology and Neurosurgery, Queen Square, London, highlighted this year’s scientific program.

-Dr. Black discussed the treatment of meningiomas and low grade gliomas, and the use of intra-operative MRI.
-Dr. Burchiel presented a new classification scheme for trigeminal neuralgia, and discussed treatment strategies and outcomes.
-He also reviewed “state of the art” techniques for movement disorder surgery.
 The general scientific program once again offered a broad spectrum of neurosurgical topics in an atmosphere that stimulated and encouraged open and vigorous discussion.
-This opportunity for open discussions and the sharing of individual experiences remains one of the highlights and major attractions of the RMNS annual meeting.
+This opportunity for unencumbered collegial discussions and the sharing of individual clinical experiences remains one of the highlights and major attractions of the RMNS annual meeting.

 The annual business meeting of the Society was well attended by the members present at the meeting.
 The following business was conducted: